xinzhou93/CS280A/content/Project4.md

 ## Results and Discussion

-**Final Performance:** Training achieved ~20 dB PSNR (target was 23 dB).
-The reconstruction is recognizable but blurrier than the synthetic Lego dataset.
+The final model achieved approximately 20 dB PSNR, which falls short of the target 23 dB but represents a reasonable result for real-world data.
+The reconstruction is recognizable and captures the overall shape and appearance of the duck, though it appears noticeably blurrier compared to the synthetic Lego dataset.

-**Why lower quality?**
-- Real-world complexity: varying lighting, potential motion blur, reflective surfaces
-- Limited training data: 74 views vs. 100 for Lego
-- Camera calibration uncertainty: COLMAP estimates have some error unlike perfect synthetic poses

-**Key Lessons:**
-- Uniform camera distances matter more than total number of images
-- Wide near/far bounds are safer for real-world scenes
-- Real-world NeRF is significantly more challenging than synthetic datasets
+Several factors contribute to this lower quality compared to synthetic datasets.
+First, real-world complexity introduces challenges such as varying lighting conditions across captures, potential motion blur from hand-held photography, and reflective surfaces on the table that create inconsistent appearances.
+Second, the limited training data of 74 views, while sufficient for basic reconstruction, provides less coverage than the 100 views available for the Lego dataset.
+Finally, camera calibration uncertainty from COLMAP pose estimation introduces small errors in camera positions and orientations, unlike the perfect synthetic poses used for Lego.

+This project yielded several important lessons about real-world NeRF training.
+Most significantly, uniform camera distances proved more critical than simply maximizing the total number of images—filtering out the outer camera loop dramatically improved results despite reducing image count.
+Additionally, wide near/far bounds (0.01-1.0) proved safer for real-world scenes where exact depth ranges are uncertain, allowing the network to learn scene boundaries rather than being constrained by potentially inaccurate estimates.
+Overall, this experience demonstrated that real-world NeRF reconstruction is significantly more challenging than working with synthetic datasets, requiring careful attention to data quality and hyperparameter tuning to achieve acceptable results.

 ## Training Progression